The response of black hole spark gaps to external changes: A production mechanism of rapid TeV flares?: Introduction

 It has been proposed that charge starved magnetospheric regions (spark gaps) might provide sites for variable TeV emission \citep{2000PhRvL..85..912L,2011ApJ...730..123L,2016ApJ...833..142H,2017ApJ...845...77H,2017PhRvD..96l3006L}.
 Such spark gaps are expected to form when direct plasma supply to the inner region of an active magnetosphere, where jets are formed, is too low to screen out the magnetosphere.
 Particle acceleration by the gap electric field then gives rise to copious pair creation through the interaction of particles accelerated in the gap with soft photons emitted by the accretion flow.
 Recent one-dimensional (1D) general relativistic Particle-in-Cell (GRPIC) simulations of local spark gaps \citep{2018A&A...616A.184L,2020ApJ...895..121C,2020ApJ...902...80K} and global 2D GRPIC simulations of active Kerr BH magnetospheres \citep{2019PhRvL.122c5101P,2020PhRvL.124n5101C,2021A&A...650A.163C} indicate that the spark process is highly intermittent, conceivably inherently cyclic under certain conditions.
 However, the amplitude of the variations and the overall luminosity were found to depend rather sensitively on the pair creation opacity contributed by the soft radiation emitted from the surrounding accretion flow.
 These simulations invoke steady external conditions, particularly the soft photon intensity that is given as input.

 In reality, it is likely that the accretion flow will undergo temporal variations that induce intermittencies in the pair production opacity and the strength (and geometry) of the magnetic field advected by the accretion flow.
-It is anticipated that such external changes might lead to a nonlinear response of the gap and its TeV emission.
+It is anticipated that such external changes might lead to a nonlinear response of the gap and its TeV emission, e.g., by the development of the electric field due to the change of the optical depth and the electric current density, and the screening of that electric field by the created pairs thus created.
 The variations in the gap emission should be delayed with respect to the variations of the target photon intensity.
 In principle, it might be possible to map such reverberations and extract information about the structure of the magnetosphere and the spark process, if the delays can be quantified and general relativistic time travel effects are taken into account.

 In this paper we study the response of a local spark gap to external changes using 1D GRPIC simulations.
 We explore the gap dynamics induced by the change of different parameters, particularly target photon spectrum and luminosity, and the global magnetospheric current.
 We find that the gap response is highly non-linear by virtue of Klein-Nishina (KN) effects and the sensitive dependence of the curvature radiation power on the energy of emitting particles, and that such changes can lead to production of strong flares of curvature TeV emission by the gap accelerating particles.